nicoDs96/IoT-Miniproject/blog_sketch.md

 [Bluetooth Low Energy](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy), so batteries can last at least five years on average still guaranteeing enough data rate for many IoT applications.

-#Bluetooth (Classic) vs Bluetooth low energy:
+# Bluetooth (Classic) vs Bluetooth low energy:

-In Classic (not BLE) Bluetooth we have these features:
+In Classic (not BLE) Bluetooth we have these features <br>
-**Pro**
+**Pros**
 * It can handle lot of data consuming more power

 **Cons**
 * Low data transfer rate.
 * Short range of operation
 * Classic Bluetooth once initiated , it always in wake up mode even not in use raising power consumption.

-While Bluetooth Low Energy (BLE or Smart Bluetooth) improved Bluetooth in small data packet transmission situation like this:
+While Bluetooth Low Energy (BLE or Smart Bluetooth) improved Bluetooth in small data packet transmission situation like this:<br>
-**Pro**
+**Pros**
 * High data transfer rate
 * Medium range of operation
 * BLE goes to sleep once not in use and wakes up once data/information transfer happens.
 * Low power consumption

 **Cons**
 * Handle very less data

 ## BLE Beacons vs GPS sensors